There are only a few moments in life that take your breath away.

-Here's the story: I visited Iceland with the intention of seeing the northern lights on my Dad's Birthday who passed away on the 5th February 3 years back.
+I visited Iceland with the intention of seeing the northern lights on my Dad’s Birthday who passed away on the 5th February 3 years back.
 This would be the 3rd birthday that I would not have seen him.
 This entire trip around the artic was dedicated to him.
 He loved Christmas (My birthday to) and one of my favorite holidays celebrated with him.
 I delayed my birthday and opted for a white one across Iceland, Finland, Norway & Sweden.
-The 23rd January @ 10:30 pm, myself and a group of amazing gypsies I had met divided ourselves between two rental cars with a mission in mind – to view the Aurora Borealis.
+On the 23rd of January at 10:30 pm, I and a group of amazing gypsies I had met divided ourselves between two rental cars with a mission in mind – to view the Aurora Borealis.

 None of us had experience in this, except for our few practice nights prior to this and without any luck.
 I mentioned to the crowd my possible emotions around witnessing this for the first time and explained my personal reasons surrounding this trip.
 I knew there was a small chance of viewing them and high cloud cover reduced our visibility.
 The rain posed a serious problem as well.